mbilokonsky/ambassador/readme.md

 It takes an average of all toots with 2 or more favs over the past 30 days.
 Any toot within that window that has more than that number of favs gets a boost.
 Note that most toots won't get 2 favs - so this is already filtering out most toots in your instance.
 The hope is that by averaging what's left and picking the top half we'll end up with a pretty high standard for what gets boosted, but this algorithm will be tweaked over time.

 ## Seriously?
 You want me to give this thing access to my production database?
-Look, I get it - but how else do you want me to find your top tweets in a performant way?
+Look, I get it - but how else do you want me to find your top toot in a performant way?
 I'm not passing any user input into the database, just repeating a static query.
 I am not, btw, a database expert - I pieced this query together through trial-and-error and if you want to propose an optimization I am all ears.

 ## What's next?
 Can I help?
 I'd love it if I could get some eyes on this - am I SQLing right?
 Someone wanna PR in a better 'cache' to prevent reboosting the same statuses over and over again?
 How do y'all feel about that threshold function?
-Seems like one really popular tweet would break the curve...
+Seems like one really popular toot would break the curve...